makerdao/community/governance/polls/Oracles - Whitelist Set Protocol on ETHUSD Oracle - April 20, 2020.md

    1: Yes
    2: No
 ---
-# Poll: Whitelist Set Protocol on ETH/USD Oracle - April 20, 2020
+# Poll: Oracles - Whitelist Set Protocol on ETH/USD Oracle - April 20, 2020

 The Oracle Team, in accordance with its responsibilities outlined in the [Oracle Team Mandate](https://forum.makerdao.com/t/443), has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) to **Whitelist Set Protocol on ETH/USD Oracle**.
 Voters are now able to signal their support to: